The Joyce experience is especially rewarding in a reading group environment.

 Where: Planet Earth

-(When the pandemic pushed us online back in March 2020, “JoyceGroup Santa Fe” quickly became a rather quaint misnomer.
-We now have members joining us from as far as New York, Seattle, Germany – even occasional insomniacs from as far as Sydney and Saigon have chimed in – basically anyone with sufficient bandwidth to livestream can join us from anywhere on or near Planet Earth they happen to be.
+(When the pandemic pushed us online back in March 2020, “JoyceGroup Santa Fe” quickly became a quaint misnomer.
+We now have members joining us from as far as New York, Northern Ireland, Portugal – even occasional insomniacs from as far as Sydney and Saigon have chimed in – basically anyone with sufficient bandwidth to livestream can join us from anywhere on or near Planet Earth they happen to be.
 So if you’re interested, please feel welcome to fill out the form at the bottom of the page and we’ll send you the relevant info.)

 (“Mountain Standard” is our time zone here in New Mexico, U.S.A. – be sure and translate that to wherever you hail from.)